-The two questions above are not always easy to achieve, but if you strive to accomplish those goals, you will naturally make practice a rewarding, engaging and educational experience for all.
+If you only take away one piece of advice from this article, take the questions above with you.
+The answers to those questions are not always easy to achieve, but if you strive to accomplish those goals, you will naturally make practice a rewarding, engaging and educational experience for all.
 Everyone will grow, including the coaches.

 However, the reality is most youth hockey coaches have full-time jobs, families and juggle a wide variety of other priorities.
 Time is limited.
 Even though this is the case, it is crucial to realize a coach has the direct ability to positively (or negatively) impact a players life, forever.
 Whether you like it or not, you are a role model and your players are watching your actions and are looking up to you.
 Therefore, it is important to spend time making practice a valuable experience for your team.

 Below we will discuss 6 tips along with links to resources to help youth hockey coaches & organizations make the most out of their time on the ice!

 One of the best ways to gain respect from other coaches, parents and players is being prepared.
 On the opposite hand, one of the quickest ways to lose respect is showing up unprepared, scrambling and winging it.
 Confidence is earned by being prepared.

 Take time to create your practice plan before you step on the ice.
 You and your assistant coaches should know your goals, drills and coaching points for each practice.
 Here are some tips for planning out a practice:

 - Have Practice Goals: What skills, concepts, systems, and / or life lessons are you working on today?
 Do they contribute to your season goals?
 Are they relevant to what your team currently needs to work on?